Macbeth (tagged articles)

 William Shakespeare wrote these lines, but his use of the mythological tradition of otherworldly appearances in his plays is anything but insubstantial.
 Sometimes he crafted them as a permeating presence, other times passing rather quickly, but...
 Read Article »

 .
 Upon receiving her husband’s letter about the witches’ prophesies, she attempts to be like a man in order to exude the strength needed to gain...
 Read Article »

 If you need a fast decision, INQUIRIES Journal offers expedited processing of your submission for a small fee.
-Depending on the expedited review option you choose, you can receive a decision in as few as 3-days.
+Depending on the expedited review option you choose, you can receive a decision in as few as 5-days.

-In addition to a shorter review period, the fee supports the journal's continued operation.
+In addition to a shorter review period, the fee supports the journal's continued operation and open-access publishing model.
 Standard submissions are always free.
 Submit Now » - Submit an Article to Inquiries Journal -